The interstate import and export of native animals is regulated in each state and territory.

 A NSW import/export licence costs $30 and is valid for a maximum period of 1 month for one consignment only during this period.

 A 10% discount (off the standard $30 licence fee) applies to online applications.

 You can also apply for a licence by downloading, completing and submitting an application for an import/export licence (PDF 115KB).

 Allow up to 28 working days for your application to be processed once it is received.

 Comply with licence conditions

 When you hold a licence to import or export native animals you must comply with the import/export licence conditions (PDF 28KB).

 The international import and export of wildlife and wildlife products is regulated by the Australian Government under the Environmental Protection and Biodiversity Conservation Act 1999, which gives effect to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

-If you wish to import or export wildlife and wildlife products internationally, visit the Australian Government Department of Environment and Energy for information about wildlife import and export permits.
+If you wish to import or export wildlife and wildlife products internationally, visit the Australian Government Department of Agriculture, Water and the Environment for information about wildlife import and export permits.